leiming8886/fRNA/README.md

-## fRNC: A R package to uncover RBP-ncRNA circuits from multi-omics data
+## fRNC: An R package to uncover RBP-ncRNA circuits from multi-omics data

 ## Description